Ryan Cook, Master of Environment Candidate

 Limitations and Recommendations for Future Research

 With 44 completed responses, the sample size of the survey was relatively small.
+Getting the sample size right for survey research isn’t always easy, although this survey size calculator will make things easier.
 Countering this is the caliber of respondents and their influence in the RI landscape.
 Despite the anonymous nature of the survey, various respondents chose to contact the authors directly following survey completion, including respondents representing prominent institutions on the Australian investment landscape.
 Among the organizations respondents worked for are some of the biggest professional services networks in the world (offering audit and assurance services, management consulting, and advisory, actuarial, and corporate finance services); Australian ethical investment firms; the country’s largest commercial and investment banks; government-owned superannuation corporations; and major philanthropic groups.

 Geographic coverage of respondents was also a limiting factor.
 Although this research sought to include global investment perspectives, only four respondents outside Australia completed the survey.
 While these global insights are valuable, the representation of Australian respondents (90% of completed surveys) heavily contextualizes research findings to an Australian perspective.
 Further sectoral segmentation would benefit future research.
 For instance it would be misleading to infer that all for-profit organizations operate with the same investment motives across sectors.